obeattie/python-nose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

-The multiprocess plugin can't know -- unless you tell it -- whether a given context fixture is re-entrant (that is, can be called many times concurrently), or may be shared among tests running in different processes, or must be run once and only once for a given set of tests, in the same process as the tests.
-Therefore, if a context has fixtures, the default behavior is to dispatch the entire suite to a worker as a unit, so that the fixtures are run once, in the same process as the tests.
-This of course is identical to how they are run when the multiprocess plugin is not active and all tests are run in a single process.
+The multiprocess plugin can't know -- unless you tell it -- whether a given context fixture is re-entrant (that is, can be called many times concurrently), or may be shared among tests running in different processes, or must be run once and only once for a given set of tests in the same process as the tests.
+Therefore, if a context has fixtures, the default behavior is to dispatch the entire context suite to a worker as a unit, so that the fixtures are run once, in the same process as the tests.
+That of course how they are run when the multiprocess plugin is not active and all tests are run in a single process.

 Controlling distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^